Learn about our company FAQ's

-Existing licensed haulers bring covered trucks to our Facility and unload inside our fully-covered buildings to protect against odor, drift, and noise to the surrounding community.
+Existing licensed haulers bring covered trucks to our Facility and unload them inside our fully-covered buildings to protect against odor, drift, and noise to the surrounding community.
 We currently build on industrial land that is directly connected to haulers' existing routes not to disrupt the accepted flow.
 We only bring in high wood shaving content stall residual waste and do not store or leave composting piles ( remember an inert compost pile does not smell ).
 It's only rotting aerobic food waste with a pungent smell.)
 We don't openly compost food waste.

 Additionally, we choose to always be 100 ft from a residence where possible.
 That stops any noise pollution from trucks coming to unload and pick up new bagged bedding and biomass.
-Or from the db of the Facility to be at or below acceptable levels.
+Or from the DB of the Facility to be at or below acceptable levels.

 What do you do to maintain a low smell, low dust, low emission Facility?

-The Horizon HPAB biomass process uses ozone generators that produce 10 grams/hour of ozone, which is more than enough to remove not only odors but any possible VOCs generated by other waste products.
+The HPAB biomass process uses ozone generators that produce 10 grams/hour of ozone, which is more than enough to remove not only odors but any possible VOCs generated by other waste products.
 We use no chemicals or polymers in our process and naturally infuse the bedding to be healthy for horse & rider.
-Our equipment was designed in the field to be low to no emission running equipment driven by electricity, solar, and natural gas.
+Our equipment was designed in the field to be low to no-emission running equipment driven by electricity, solar, and natural gas.
 We can shut doors and windows, but there is no breakdown of the wood shavings and manure particles that can cause odor because we process quickly and continually.
-Finally, the water and urine in the wood shavings are dried and heated to a molecular change into condensate, steam, and we then trap that through 49-micron filters as reusable water for cleaning or to wet the biomass.
+Finally, the water and urine in the wood shavings are dried and heated to a molecular change into condensate, and steam, and we then trap that through 49-micron filters as reusable water for cleaning or to wet the biomass.

 Water.
 Water.
 Everywhere!
 Protecting the water table.

 HiPoint owners are passionate about being good stewards of the land air and water habitat.
 We encourage you to read more about water pollution and how manure waste is causing fecal and NPK pollution phosphorous overloading and Algal blooms in our lakes.
-This is costing water management millions in clean up and chemicals in stormwater treatment plants.
+This is costing water management millions in clean-up and chemicals in stormwater treatment plants.

 We wanted to add a Myths and FAQ section to our Facilities to help understand the lengths we go to treat wood shavings with manure buns and process the whole wastestream in a safe, environmentally sustainable way.